top of page

 ORIGINAL RESEARCH

-Neurobiological circuits of anxiety in ASD: Understanding challenges
+Neurobiological circuits of anxiety in ASD: Exploring the complexities

 L. A, Cacha

 ASD does not include anxiety as one of its core features, which has its own unique and additional level of complexity.
-The prevalence of anxiety disorder is not considered a core characteristic, yet majority of individuals with autism exhibit clinically elevated levels of anxiety or suffer from at least one anixiety disorder, including obessive-compulsive disorder.
+The prevalence of anxiety disorder is not considered a core characteristic, yet majority of individuals with autism exhibit clinically elevated levels of anxiety or suffer from at least one anxiety disorder, including obsessive-compulsive disorder.
 An individual who is anxious is more likely to suffer from excessive negative emotions, which are indicative of potential dysfunctions within the brain systems responsible for regulating negative emotions.
-Anxiety is believed to have a neurobiological component, and studies have long been conducted to determine how its arousal impacts behavioral development in typical situations.
+Anxiety is believed to have a neurobiological component, and considerable research has long been conducted to determine how its arousal impacts behavioral development in typical situations.
+Investigation has focused on the structural development of the amygdala implicated in the neurobiology of autism.
 An overview of the role of the prefrontal cortex in modulation of amygdala function is presented in this paper, as well how differences in amygdala and prefrontal cortex connectivity may play a role in influencing the presentation of anxiety syndrome in the context of autism spectrum disorder.